Health Information and Tools > Patient Care Handouts > Percutaneous Endoscopic Gastrostomy: Before Your Procedure

 The doctor will put a thin, lighted tube (scope) into your mouth.
 The scope is used to guide the feeding tube to the stomach.
 The doctor will pull the end of the feeding tube through an incision in your belly.
 This end of the tube stays outside the body.

-You'll go home the same day as your procedure.
+You will probably be able to go home on the day of the procedure or the day after.
 Before you go home, your doctor or nurse will teach you how to use and care for your feeding tube.

 How do you prepare for the procedure?